singularityhacker/Content/Writing_on_GitHub.md

    In a future post, I’ll describe:

-   - The details of my new GitHub writing setup
+   - The details of my new writing setup

    - Steps to migrate existing Google docs projects to GitHub

    - A status report on how things are going

+[]
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjA1OTU2NDA3LC0xNDY3MTEwMzEsMTI3ND
-M3MTg0NV19
+eyJoaXN0b3J5IjpbMTY0NTA2MzA0NCwtMTQ2NzExMDMxLDEyNz
+QzNzE4NDVdfQ==
 -->